Skip to content

 The compounding skill argument

 This is the same dynamic as open-source software.
-Linux is fully published; nobody complains that "anyone can copy it" because the version that ships next month depends on the maintainer's ongoing work.
-Sports models follow the same pattern.
-The artifact is public.
-The judgment is not.
+Linux is fully public; nobody complains that "anyone can copy it" because next month's version depends on the maintainer's ongoing work.
+Sports models work the same way.
+The model is public.
+The judgment behind it is not.

 The reputation flywheel